The best sales to shop today: Great Jones, Sheertex, Naadam and more | CNN Underscored

 Ceramic Flash Sale

 Direct-to-consumer brand Great Jones offers high-quality and colorful cookware that imbues your kitchen with a delightfully chic retro vibe.
-Right now, you can save on a variety of ceramic items, including their beloved hot dishes and the Sweetie Pie for all your upcoming holiday desserts.
+Right now you can save on a variety of ceramic items, including its beloved hot dishes and the Sweetie Pie for all your upcoming holiday desserts.
 Sales at Great Jones are rare, so don’t hesitate if you’ve had your eye on something.

 $249.95 $149.95 at Amazon